couchbase/kv_engine/docs/BinaryProtocol.md

 the authenticated users privilege set and the impersonated persons privilege set.

+##### ID:5 - Preserve TTL

+If the request modifies an existing document the expiry time from the existing document should be used instead of the TTL provided.
+If document don't exist the provided TTL should be used.
+The frame info contains no value (length = 0).

 ### Response header

       Byte/     0       |       1       |       2       |       3       |